fun things to do with kids in london england - family travel

 London

 London has been one of the great cities for millennia.
 In Roman times, London, Londinium, was the administrative center of Britannia.
-Down through the ages, despite plague, fires and war, like the ebb and flow of the Thames, London is the continuity of Great Britain.
+Down through the ages, like the ebb and flow of the Thames, London is the continuity of Great Britain.
 As you travel through London with kids, it's like your own time machine.

 The City – St. Paul's Cathedral